daim-dev/pitch/slides.md

 ## Software setup and maintenance

 - Server setup and hosting
-- Reselling third party software
+- Reselling third-party software

 <!--
-I'm freelancing at a rate of $98 an hour with packages for projects and retainer-based services.
+I'm freelancing at $98 an hour with packages for projects and retainer-based services.
 Moving forward, the goal is to use value-based pricing to promote building better products rather than worrying about time sheets.

 Working face to face with startups in River City Labs to build and maintain outstanding digital marketing experiences.
-Each bespoke marketing website project I build I'm able to cross pollinate projects and share reusable components.
+Each bespoke marketing website project I build, I'm able to cross pollinate projects and share reusable components.

 Startups have reached out to me looking to work with an English-speaking developer that can effectively communicate with them and get their website to work for them, rather than them working for the website.
 -->